By on 2023-01-13 -

-Like the Elise on which its based, few cars come close to giving the same performance for your pound.
+LIKE the Elise on which it's based, few cars come close to giving the same performance and thrills for your pound as the Lotus Exige.

-It is a car that can give a huge adrenalin rush at a prod of the right foot and dynamically everything else about it matches that immense urge.
+This is a car that can give a huge adrenalin rush at a prod of the right foot, and is just as sublime dynamically.

-Road holding and handling are sublime - right at the pinnacle of what can be achieved in a four wheeled road vehicle.
+Roadholding and handling are truly amazing - right at the pinnacle of what can be achieved in a four wheeled road vehicle.

 Corners can be taken unbelievably quickly in complete safety, with immense feedback from the non-powered and very direct steering and grip that seems to defy the laws of physics.

-Obviously, this amazing handling comes with a compromise in the quality of the ride.
+Obviously, the amazing handling comes with a compromise in the quality of the ride.

-Earlier 190bhp models managed the road holding with reasonable comfort over fairly smooth surfaces.
+Earlier 190bhp models managed reasonable comfort over fairly smooth surfaces.

-But the higher powered versions make no compromise and the ride is bouncy unsettled and uncomfortable - even at times on a fairly smooth dual carriageway or motorway.
+But the higher powered versions offer no compromise and the ride is bouncy, unsettled and uncomfortable - even at times on a fairly smooth dual carriageway or motorway.

-As I said, there is no power steering, so parking and low speed manoeuvres will build up your biceps.
+As I said, there's no power steering, so parking and low speed manoeuvres will build up your biceps.

 And the noise level - with the engine just behind your left ear - is going to be hard to live with for some people.
 Even at low revs, the lack of soundproofing means you hear everything at full volume.